krishnand/mlsdistcomp/docs/README_AAD.md

 ### Resource application corresponds to the the "MMLServer" web-server VM

-This AAD application is used to secure the Web APIs that will be hosted on the Microsoft Machine Learning Server on your site.
+This AAD application is used to secure the `R` Web APIs that will be hosted on the Microsoft Machine Learning Server on your site.
 In oAuth\AAD parlance this is the `Resource` or `Audience` application.

 ```bash